LMMMEng/SparX/README.md

-# SparX
+# SparX: A Sparse Cross-Layer Connection Mechanism for Hierarchical Vision Mamba and Transformer Networks

-SparX: A Sparse Cross-Layer Connection Mechanism for \\ Hierarchical Vision Mamba and Transformer Networks
+Code will be made publicly available after the publication of the paper.